CassiusCle/kpn_dsh_helloworld/README.md

  2. On the top-right: Click on `<your_username> >> User Profile`
  3. Remember your `Username` and copy your `CLI secret`
  4. Open the terminal on your machine
- 5. Navigate to the directory of the project
+ 5. Navigate to the directory of the project[^2]
- 6. Run the following command[^2]:
+ 6. Run the following command[^3]:

           make all
- 7. Enter the `Username` and `CLI secret` from step 3 if it asks for it.
+      Enter the `Username` and `CLI secret` (password) from step 3.

+[^2]: This is the directory of the code that was cloned in step 2.
+An easy check is to run the `pwd` (Print Working Directory) command in terminal and check if it outputs a directory ending in `\kpn_dsh_helloworld`.
+See the first note[^1] for tips on how to navigate the terminal.

-[^2]: For those interested in what this command does, please explore its definition in the `Makefile`.
+[^3]: For those interested in what this command does, please explore its definition in the `Makefile`.

 ### Optional: Checkout the Docker image on Harbor
 By running the `make all` command, the Docker image was pushed to the Harbor repository, where it is stored and ready to be deployed in a service on the DSH.

 The `hello-world` image (along with the others) can be viewed on [Harbor](https://registry.cp.kpn-dsh.com/).
 After having logged in, the image can be found by clicking on `training >> training/hello-world`.
-This page shows the different versions[^3] of the image that have been uploaded to Harbor.
+This page shows the different versions[^4] of the image that have been uploaded to Harbor.
 As you can see, the image is also scanned for potential security vulnerabilities.
 This can be ignored for this tutorial.

-[^3]: This version corresponds to the one specified by the `VERSION` variable in step 2.
+[^4]: This version corresponds to the one specified by the `VERSION` variable in step 2.

 ## 4. Create the Kafka topic (on the DSH)
 Now that our application is available as an image on Harbor, it is finally time to start working on the DSH!
 The first thing that needs to be done on the DSH is to create a Kafka topic to which the `Hello World!` service will send messages.
-For this, a so-called scratch-topic[^4] (**link to page on scratch-topics**) will be used.
+For this, a so-called scratch-topic[^5] <!--- TODO: link to page on scratch-topics.--> will be used.
 A new Kafka topic is created as follows:
 1. Login to the [DSH Console](https://console.training.kpn-dsh.com/).
 2. Go to `resources >> topics` and click on the blue `+ Topic` button.
 3. Fill in the *Topic name* (`hello-world`) and the *# of partitions* (`1`).
 4. Press the `create topic` button.

-[^4]: A scratch topic is a single kafka topic that can only be used and accessed by service from within the tenant in which it is created (Remove when Link is added).
+[^5]: A scratch topic is a single kafka topic that can only be used and accessed by service from within the tenant in which it is created.

 ## 5. Create the service (on the DSH)
 The final step is to create the actual service on our tenant that will produce and consume the messages from the topic: